 A softphone is a simple concept.
-It’s a piece of software that runs on computers and mobile devices that is a near fully functional phone and it became popular as VoIP service came into the market.
+It’s a piece of software that runs on computers and mobile devices that is a nearly fully functioning phone, and it became popular as VoIP service came into the market.
 A softphone is a type of VoIP phone.
 The most fundamental impact the softphone had on communications was its mobility.
 With a softphone running on a laptop or tablet for example, you could now take your work phone with you.

 If you’re familiar with Unified Communications, or UCaaS, the phone app is a softphone.